Green Driver State Incentives in Louisiana

 - Low-mileage discounts.

-If your current LA auto insurance provider doesn’t reward eco-friendly driving, find one that does.
-Compare auto insurance rates online and save some green for going green.
+Compare auto insurance rates online and save some money for going green.

 Owning an alternative energy vehicle might save you money thanks to a few local and federal tax credits.
 Read on for more details.
 Then, if you have individual tax questions on taking advantage of these incentives, consult a tax professional, the IRS Taxpayer Assistance Center, or Louisiana's Department of Revenue.